mabarroso/ocr/README.md

     * output formats: :doc, :pdf, :excel, :html, :txt, :rtf
   - [Free OCR online webservice](http://www.free-ocr.co.uk/)
     * identify: Username
+    * No tested for images more than 100x100px in size.
+    * Free service is limited to 100x100px images.

 #Installation
 ##From the command line